 - Dig a trench within the walls of the perimeter as deep as the frost line.
 This trench will keep your home stable and ensure that no animals can dig underneath the home.

-- Place plywood strips around the perimeter and secure them with stakes about one foot apart.
+- Place plywood strips around the foundation perimeter and secure them with stakes about one foot apart.
 These will act as the boundary for the concrete foundation.

 - Lay rebar in a horizontal grid pattern inside the perimeter.
 Steel rebar gives the dome the strength needed to withstand any disaster and it helps to absorb tension forces within the concrete.